zabulus/core/doc/sql.extensions/README.packages.txt

       tables that the package body depends on that object.
 If you want to, for example, drop that object, you first need to remove who depends on it.
 As who depends on it is a package body, you can just drop it even if some other database object depends on this package.
-When the body is dropped, the header remains, allowing you to create its body again after change it based on the object removal.
+When the body is dropped, the header remains, allowing you to create its body again after changing it based on the object removal.

     - Facilitate permission management.